isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example; good

 This can also come up with concurrency.
-Ensure that an async operation that access a value is joined before the value it accesses is destroyed.
+Ensure that an async operation that accesses a value is joined before the value it accesses is destroyed.

     // Corrected: Just declare a before b